History and Characteristics of the Akita Dog Breed

-The Akita is Japan’s national dog and is protected by law as a national monument.
-The breed was developed in the Akita prefecture, on the island of Honshu, and according to DNA evidence, it’s one of the oldest breeds.
+The Akita is the national dog of Japan, and it is protected by law as a national monument.
+The breed was developed in the Akita prefecture on the island of Honshu, and according to DNA evidence, it’s one of the oldest dog breeds.
 In fact, the Akita is very primitive and is closely linked to the wolf.
 It’s actually part of the Spitz family.
 In Japan, the dogs were used for fighting, as sled dogs, and for hunting large prey, like bears and wild boars.
 For years, only members of the ruling class were allowed to own Akitas.

 World War II nearly made the dog extinct.
 With the shortage of food in Japan, many dogs died.
 Also, Akitas were killed for their fur, which was used to line army uniforms.
 Ironically, the war also created a future for the breed.
 Many American soldiers fell in love with the dog and returned back to the states with Akita puppies.
 The first Akita in the U.S. was brought here by Helen Keller in 1937.

 What's the Difference Between American and Japanese Akitas?